 - Cocamidopropyl Betaine: This chemical got a high yellow rating on Skin Deep and is also an irritant that can cause an allergic reaction.

-- Polyethylene Glycol: This too can can be contaminated with 1,4-dioxane and may have other health concerns.
+- Polyethylene Glycol: This too can be contaminated with 1,4-dioxane and may have other health concerns.

 - Microbeads, found in brands like Crest Pro-Health, have used these little toxin-carriers that were banned by Congress last year.
 They must be removed by summer, 2017, so in the meantime be on the lookout.

 These are not all the ingredients in toothpaste, but I won’t do an exhaustive search here.
-Just know that your toothpaste may not be as clean as you’d like.
-Keep in mind, too, that small children are warned against too much toothpaste or swallowing it as it can be toxic for them.
+Just know that your toothpaste may not be as clean as you’d like in addition to the dangerous fluoride that’s included.
+Keep in mind, too, that small children are warned against too much toothpaste or swallowing it as it can be toxic to them.

 What To Do As a Parent

-4 Ways to Protect Yourself From Fluoride Poisoning
+4 Ways to Protect Yourself From The Dangers of Fluoride

 - Find local fluoridation levels.